-Understanding the challenges and opportunities of CFR testing with SPECTPosted on: 11.17.16
+Understanding the challenges and opportunities of CFR testing with SPECTPosted on: 11.17.16 by Digirad

 Coronary Flow Reserve (CFR) quantification, used in conjunction with Myocardial Perfusion Imaging (MPI), can potentially help to rule out Coronary Artery Disease (CAD).
 Coronary Flow Reserve compares the myocardial blood flow at peak hyperemia (stress) with the myocardial blood flow at rest.

 Currently, most coronary flow reserve testing is performed during cardiac PET imaging, but advancements in technology and the software used to process the data are enabling SPECT cameras to perform CFR evaluation.
 The lower overall cost of SPECT makes this improvement a promising development for patients and the healthcare system.
 While this is a positive step, there are some important factors to examine and consider when exploring CFR imaging with a SPECT camera.

 Longer Test Times: CFR evaluation requires an additional 6-8 minutes of dynamic imaging at time of rest and at time of stress, prior to Myocardial Perfusion SPECT.
 Patients would no longer be injected and sent away for perfusion imaging at a later time, but rather they must be positioned for imaging at the time of injection.
 Although the camera may offer the additional benefit of CFR evaluation, the additional acquisition time requirements may lower patient throughput statistics.

 No treadmill/exercise stress: Since the patient is positioned prior to the exam and will be imaged at the time of injection, this limits patients to a pharmaceutical stress procedure, which may not be the preferred method.
 This method will also increase the cost of performing the test and is currently only reimbursed when there is a documented reason that a patient is unable to physically perform a mechanical treadmill stress test.